Toney Heis to Roberts, November 23, 1881

 After trying their hands at freighting, Bass and Collins turned outlaw.
 At first unsuccessful at stagecoach robberies, they pulled off a huge heist of a Union Pacific passenger train on September 18, 1877, netting $60,000 in newly minted twenty-dollar gold pieces from the express car, $1,300 in cash from the passengers, and four gold watches.
 The bandits divided the loot and went in different directions.

 Bass made it back to Texas, where he formed a new gang to rob stagecoaches and trains.
 The Texas Rangers under Junius Peak (see Texas Treasures for more) were under pressure to prove their effectiveness, and they set out to capture Bass at any cost.
-The Rangers chased Bass until July 19, 1878, when Bass was killed in a gun battle during a bank robbery in Round Rock.
+The Rangers chased Bass until July 19, 1878, when Bass was shot in a gun battle during a bank robbery in Round Rock.

 The Ranger pursuit of Bass and the gun fight in Round Rock inflated the reputation of Bass and his gang, and the cowboy song "The Ballad of Sam Bass" made him a legend.
 Three years later, Governor Roberts was still getting letters like this one from a detective in New Mexico, offering to pursue the remnants of the Sam Bass Gang.